pete3n/nix-pi/README.md

 1. The pi zero 2 w will usually run out of RAM and crash when attempting to rebuild a system config for itself
-2. deploy-rs has several safety mechanisms which can rollback system breaking configs which would otherwise disconnect a remote system
+2. deploy-rs has several safety mechanisms which can rollback system breaking configs that would otherwise disconnect a remote system

 ## Configuration explanation
 ### flake.nix